aravinda-1402/Diabetes-Prediction-using-Machine-Learning/README.md

 ## Algorithim
-Entire prdeicition model is written with Python3 and Jupyter Notebook. used python lib : pandas, numpy , matplot-lib , scikit , seaborn , tensorflow
+Entire prediction model is written in Python3 and Jupyter Notebook. used python lib : pandas, numpy , matplot-lib , scikit , seaborn , tensorflow